IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 ## 1. Configure OpenScale in a Jupyter Notebook

-We'll use a Jupyter notebook to configure OpenScale.

-For this part of the exercise we're going to build a model with a Jupyter notebook, by importing our data, and creating a machine learning model by using a Random Forest Classifier.
+For this part of the exercise we're going to configure our Watson OpenScale service by running a Jupyter Notebook.

 ### Import the notebook